 Whirligig beetles are often seen swimming as big groups in rapid, unpredictable circles, on the surface of bodies of water in the Everglades.

 They have divided eyes on their heads, two flattened ones on top and two curved ones on the bottom, which allow them to see both above and below water.
 They can dive underwater with help from an air bubble trapped under their abdomen or belly, which works like a lung and helps them to breathe.
 These beetles eat small insects that fall into the water as well as mosquito larvae.These truly amazing insects can fly, swim and dive!

 Over 90 species of butterflies have been seen in the Everglades.
 Many of which have beautiful colors and rare markings.
 Most butterflies bask in the sun to warm their bodies because they are cold-blooded.
 The monarch and zebra longwing, Florida’s state butterfly, are two commonly seen butterflies.
 Most butterflies feed on nectar but the zebra longwing is also special because it feeds on pollen just like bees!

-The Golden orb spider is an arachnid you might come across when hiking in the Everglades.
+The Yellow Garden Orb-Weaver (Argiope aurantia) is an arachnid you might come across when hiking in the Everglades.

 They spin large webs that catch small flying insects.

 The silk of this spider is gold colored!